Saka-CS/2048/README.md

 # 2048
 2048 game made with python and tkinter.
-Don't open the setting.
-I repeat DO NOT OPEN THE SETTINGS...

 # Example screen shots